PasiAhopelto/gacd-course-project/README.md

 gacd-course-project
 ===================

-This is Getting and cleaning data course project which creates a tidy data set from provided accelerometer data set.
+This is a Getting and cleaning data course project which creates a tidy data set from provided accelerometer data set.

 Steps to create the tidy data set: